hvaezapp/eshop-microservices/README.md

 ## Overview

-A lightweight microservices-based e‑commerce system built with **ASP.NET Core**.\
+A lightweight microservices based e‑commerce system built with **ASP.NET Core**.\
 It uses **Ocelot** as API Gateway, **RabbitMQ + MassTransit** for messaging, **Redis** for the Basket service, **gRPC** for communication